gxndwana-bankai/settlement-demo/README.md

 ![Data Flow](resources/flow.png)

+The key takeaway from this data flow is the creation of a universal settlement layer.
 The final `Groth16` proof is a self-contained, portable certificate of execution that can be verified on any chain with a standard verifier contract.
-No chain-specific infrastructure needs to be deployed, maintained and kept in sync using onchain TXs.
+No chain-specific infrastructure needs to be deployed or maintained in a synced state.
 This is the core advantage enabled by the stateless light client design: it makes trustless cross-chain state verification simple, cheap, and universally accessible.
+The core promise of Bankai is that any light client integrated into the network can be accessed on any chain through this single, standardized verifier.
+While this demo uses an Ethereum L1 light client, Bankai is expanding to include common L2s and other L1s.
+This will enable developers to create complex, multi-chain settlement programs (like this one) that can trustlessly verify state from any supported chain, all through a single SP1 program and a standard on-chain verifier.

 ## Project Components